awsdocs/amazon-sagemaker-developer-guide/doc_source/use-debugger-built-in-rules.md

 ```

 **Note**
-The number of rules you can run in parallel run on `ml.t3.medium` instances\.
+The Debugger built\-in rules run in parallel on `ml.t3.medium` instances\.
 The maximum number of built\-in rule containers for a training job is 20\.
 You cannot specify other instance types for the Debugger built\-in rules\.

+For more information about the Debugger rule class, methods, and parameters, see the [SageMaker Debugger Rule class](https://sagemaker.readthedocs.io/en/stable/api/training/debugger.html) in the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io)\.

-To find a full list of Debugger built\-in rules in SageMaker Python SDK, see [List of Debugger Built\-in Rules](debugger-built-in-rules.md)\.
+To find an example of how to adjust the Debugger rule parameters, see the following [Use Debugger Built\-in Rules with Parameter Modifications](#debugger-deploy-modified-built-in-rules) section\.

 ## Use Debugger Built\-in Rules with Parameter Modifications<a name="debugger-deploy-modified-built-in-rules"></a>